 As a tribute to the founders in 1983, the name 'McIntyre Centre' was officially adopted.
 Thanks to June and Peter McIntyre's tireless lobbying, they were able to secure government assistance through the Department of Communities and establish the centre as a provider under the National Disability Insurance Scheme (NDIS).

 In August 2015, McIntyre Centre Riding for Disabled Ltd. was registered as a Company Limited by Guarantee under the Corporations Act 2001, replacing the previous entity Pony Riding for the Disabled Association.

 Joining forces with Help

-The Board of Help Enterprises made a commitment early on, to inject significant capital expenditure into McIntyre Centre, for remedial works to the riding centre facilities, and also to expand the number and quality of services that could be offered to people with disability in the western suburbs of Brisbane.
+The Board of Help Enterprises made a commitment early on to inject significant capital expenditure into McIntyre Centre, for remedial works to the centre’s facilities, and to expand the number and quality of services that could be offered to people with disability.

-As at April 2019, McIntyre has benefited from a major $2.4 million upgrade to what is Australia's largest therapeutic horse-riding centre.
-This has ensured people with disability have greater access to life-changing equine assisted therapy in a beautiful farm setting.
+As of April 2019, McIntyre has benefited from a major $2.4 million upgrade making it Australia's largest therapeutic horse-riding centre.
+This upgrade has ensured that people with disability have greater access to life-changing equine assisted therapy in a beautiful farm setting.

 Learn more about the history of Help Enterprises here.